Al Ahmad Mosque

 It is located on Alberti St. 1541, San Cristobal neighbourhood.
 It has a minaret from which the muezzin issues the call for the five daily prays, the dome over the prayer hall also highlights.
-The Mosque is part of the Islamic Center of Argentina.
-The Al Ahmad Mosque attends a large number of Muslims on Fridays at noon for Friday Prayers (Jummah), the most important Muslim prayer of the week and hear the sermon delivered by the Imam (Prayer Leader).
+The mosque is part of the Islamic Center of Argentina.
+The Al Ahmad Mosque accommodates a large number of Muslims on Fridays at noon for Jummah, the most important Muslim prayer of the week and to hear the sermon delivered by the Imam.

-The nearby Inclán - Mezquita Al Ahmad station of Line H of the Buenos Aires Underground was partially named after the mosque.
+The nearby Inclán - Mezquita Al Ahmad station of Line H of the Buenos Aires Underground draws its name from the mosque.